parryc/thevoid/templates/leflan/language_lithuanian.md

 : Closest to a neutral "and" in English, implies that the two clauses are similar in tone or idea.
 For example, <ex>_Mano draugui/draugei ir man patinka valgyti cepelinus_ ⧸ My friend and I like to eat cepelinai</ex>.
 Note that `bei:and` is used between similar words, rather than between clauses, especially as a way to avoid repeating _ir_.

 o
-: Could be translated by "and" or "but", _o_ is used to indicate contrasting clauses. <ex>_Man patinka valgyti cepelinus, o mano draugui - sumuštinius_ ⧸ I like to eat cepelinai, but my friend (like to eat) sandwiches</ex>.
+: Could be translated by "and" or "but", _o_ is used to indicate contrasting clauses. <ex>_Man patinka valgyti cepelinus, o mano draugui - sumuštinius_ ⧸ I like to eat cepelinai, but my friend (likes to eat) sandwiches</ex>.

 bet
 : More strongly contrastive than _o_. <ex>_Kasdien einu į biurą bet, man nepatinka dirbti ten_ ⧸ Everyday I go to the office, but I don't like working there</ex>.

+## That/which (kad vs. kuris)

+Both _kad_ and _kuris_ can be translated as "that" or "which".
+Which one to use, though, depends on which part of speech is being modified:

+- if it's a noun, use _kuris_.
+Kuris will accord with the expected case of the verb and number/gender with the noun.
+- if it's a verb, use _kad_.

 ## Passive Voice